enpaul/tox-poetry-installer/README.md

 ...
 ```

-However with the `tox-poetry-installer` plugin installed this instructs Tox to install these
+However with the `tox-poetry-installer` plugin installed the `require_locked_deps = true`
-dependencies using the Poetry lockfile so that the version installed to the Tox environment
+setting means that Tox will install these dependencies from the Poetry lockfile so that the
-exactly matches the version Poetry is managing.
-When `poetry update` updates the lockfile
+version installed to the Tox environment exactly matches the version Poetry is managing.
+When
-with new dependency versions, Tox will automatically install these new versions without needing
+`poetry update` updates the lockfile with new versions of these dependencies, Tox will
-any changes to the configuration.
+automatically install these new versions without needing any changes to the configuration.

-All dependencies are specified in one place (the lockfile) and dependency version management is
-handled by a tool dedicated to that task (Poetry).

 ## Developing

-This project requires Poetry-1.0+, see the [installation instructions here](https://python-poetry.org/docs/#installation).
+This project requires Poetry version 1.0+, see the [installation instructions here](https://python-poetry.org/docs/#installation).

 ```bash
 # Clone the repository...